 Provincial Update: The overall influenza activity level in Manitoba is low.
-However, the laboratory-confirmed seasonal influenza activity has increased in last two weeks.
-This increase is early for this time of year.
-There have been 35 laboratory-confirmed influenza cases since late September, mostly with influenza A(H1N1).
+The laboratory-confirmed seasonal influenza activity slightly decreased this week from the previous week.
+There have been 46 laboratory-confirmed influenza cases since September, mostly with influenza A(H1N1).
 As of today, the younger population, especially those below the age of 15, are affected more than the older population.
+Half of the influenza-associated hospital admissions occurred in children below ten.
 Activity level in syndromic indicators overall has been low.
-However, the respiratory visits to the emergency room at the Children's Hospital has increased in the last three weeks.
+However, the respiratory visits to the emergency room at the Children's Hospital has been increasing in the last four weeks.